 Spotlighting infrastructure gaps in light of rapid urbanization and a booming population growth limits the investment focus on what Africans are lacking, instead of expanding the focus on what Africa does have and others don’t.
 It’s time to rethink business and investment opportunities in Africa based on in-depth, contextualized, on-the-ground knowledge about where the best opportunities lie, not on where U.S. companies think they lie or think are “safer” markets.

 If U.S. investors and businesses wait until infrastructure deficits are resolved, they will miss out on all those opportunities that can have the greatest most immediate profitable impact.
-The goal of this series of articles, focused on infrastructure and industrialization in Africa, is to expand thinking about how Africa’s assets and competitive advantages can be used more productively and in different ways.
+Thinking needs to expand to focus on how Africa’s assets and competitive advantages can be used more productively and in different ways.